Boston Women's Workforce Council

 - Pam Randhawa, CEO & Founder, Empiriko

 - Bob Rivers, President & CEO, Eastern Bank

 - Micho Spring, President, New England, Weber Shandwick

-- Kimberly Steimle Vaughan, Chief Marketing Officer and Chief People Officer, Suffolk Construction Company Inc.
+- Kimberly Steimle Vaughan, Chief Marketing & People Officer, Suffolk Construction

 - Jeff Swartz, New England U.S. Private Wealth Management Regional Manager & Boston Complex Manager, Morgan Stanley

 - Raquel Webster, Senior Counsel, National Grid

 - Beth Williams, President & CEO, Roxbury Technology Corp.

 The Boston Women's Workforce Council honors a select number of persons who have contributed in a variety of ways to the growth and development of the council over many years.